 Family Picnics: This committee plans a fall and spring family picnic each year.
 Students and their families come back to school on a weekday evening to play in the playground and enjoy a pizza dinner.
 Volunteers organize the purchasing and serving of food as well as help with the set up and clean up.

 Kindergarten Soccer: This committee runs a fall and spring soccer program for current and incoming kindergarteners.
-It is open to all Newton children and is an important fundraiser for Zervas.
+It is open to all Newton children and is our largest fundraiser for Zervas.
 Volunteers organize and coach teams, publicize the program, and procure equipment and trophies.
 This is the biggest fundraiser at Zervas.

 Library Book Sales: This committee coordinates gift book sales to benefit the school library.
 The librarian selects books that parents are invited to purchase for the library in honor of a person or event.
 Volunteers work with the librarian to market and administer the sale.

-Online Auction: This efficient committee plans the annual online fundraising auction.
-The work is focused on several months in the winter.
+Online Auction: This efficient committee plans our annual online fundraising auction.
+The work is focused on several months in the early winter.
 Volunteers reach out to businesses from our database (primarily by email), set up the auction online, and promote the auction locally.

-Room and Grade Parents: This committee solicits volunteers and coordinates room and grade parents throughout the year.
-Room parents serve as a link between teachers and families by assisting teachers in communicating with families about upcoming events and coordinating holiday and year-end gifts for teachers and classroom aides.
-Grade parents coordinate parent and family social events and organize refreshments and decorations for the grade’s assigned teacher appreciation month.
+Room and Grade Parents: Room parents serve as a link between teachers and families by assisting teachers in communicating with families about upcoming events and coordinating holiday and year-end gifts for teachers and classroom aides.
+Room Parents organize refreshments and decorations for the grade’s assigned teacher appreciation month.
+Grade parents coordinate parent and family social events.

-Spring Fling: This committee plans an annual party in late Spring.
+Spring Fling: This committee plans our annual fundraiser party in Spring.
 Zervas parents enjoy great food, drinks, and music while bidding on fabulous items ranging from special dinners and parties to vacation getaways.
 Volunteers arrange for donations for the community parties for the silent auction, plan the party, and publicize the event.